dhpour/annotitan/README.md

 ## How to Run

 Follow these steps:
-- Add a `.env` file with following key/value pairs to the root of the app.
+- Add a `.env` file with the following key/value pairs to the root of the app.
 ```
 SECRET_KEY=A_LONG_STRING _AS_DJANGO_KEY
 DB_NAME=YOUR_POSTGRESS_DB_NAME